 - Practice empathy

-If you understand why someone believes what they say, it's easier to empathize with them.
+If you understand why someone believes what they say, it's easier to show empathy.
 Despite differences, it's possible to coexist in a gray area without imposing your ideas on others.

 - Don't call others' opinions wrong.